In Production Now

 Despite the complex geometry of some turning tools, they are quite easy to sharpen when compared with the variety of flat work tools used by cabinetmakers.
 We will discuss my sharpening process, when to sharpen, tools to use, and how to create repeatability to reduce sharpening time.
 Finally we will add a grinding wheel attachment to our treadle lathe.

 This lesson looks at all the aspects of turning between centers from preparing and securing the work piece to the actual cutting techniques to shape beads and coves.
-We will apply these skills by building a weighted carving mallet.
+We will apply these skills by building 3 useful shop projects.
 We will also compare and contrast spindle turning on the spring pole and treadle lathes.

 - Shaker Knob